notofonts/bengali/fontbakery/googlefonts-NotoSansBengali-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- equal

-	- viramavattuUIbeng
+	- ra1nuktahalfbeng

-	- multiply
+	- dhahalfbeng

-	- rvocalicvowelsignvattuUIbeng
+	- uuvowelsignvattuUIbeng

-	- khanuktahalfbeng
+	- dhanuktahalfbeng

-	- rvocalicinterpolateUIbeng
+	- one

 	- kanuktahalfbeng

+	- canuktahalfbeng

-	- chanuktahalfbeng
+	- shanuktahalfbeng

-	- ganuktahalfbeng
+	- asciitilde

-	- uni00A0
+	- phanuktahalfbeng

 	- And 81 more.